José de Ribas: Life

 His greatest deed was the storming of Izmail in 1790 under the supreme command of Alexander Suvorov.
 De Ribas proposed a plan of attack, which was approved by Suvorov, and led both Russian navy and land forces to capture the mighty fortress.
 The defeat was seen as a catastrophe in the Ottoman Empire, while in Russia it was glorified in the country's early, unofficial national anthem, "Let the thunder of victory sound!".
 In 1791 de Ribas was promoted to rear admiral and commander of the Russian Black Sea Fleet.
 He was promoted to vice admiral in 1795 and to full admiral in 1796.

 Shortly after the end of the war, he proposed a plan to Catherine of transforming the Ottoman garrison town of Khadjibey into a major Russian port with an ice-free harbor; she accepted the idea, and on 27 May 1794, she issued an edict ordering its development as a commercial and shipping center and naming de Ribas the chief administrator (glavnyi nachal'nik) of the project.
-He began constructing stone houses and administrative buildings and may have been the one to suggest naming the city after the ancient Greek town of Odessos (though Catherine is said to have insisted on a feminine ending, making it Odesa).
+He began constructing stone houses and administrative buildings and may have been the one to suggest naming the city after the ancient Greek town of Odessos (though Catherine is said to have insisted on a feminine ending, making it Odessa).

 As a son-in-law of Ivan Betskoy and a secretary to Prince Potemkin, he became one of the earliest administrators of Novorossiya.
 He may have been involved in the conspiracy to overthrow Emperor Paul, but died several months before the coup took place.
 Contemporaries thought he had been poisoned by one of the conspirators, Count von der Pahlen, to keep him from revealing the plot under the effects of the fever.
 De Ribas died in Saint Petersburg.
 His tomb is in the Smolensky Lutheran Cemetery.